szantog/wmb-vud/README.txt

 These two modules is a attempt to build a digg.com/reddit.com clone for Drupal.
 They build upon a number of other module, se below.

+AJAX functionality is used for voting if the browser supports it (using drupal.js included in Druapl 4.7).

 This is not a point and click solution.
 This project provide the missing pieces but you need to put them all together.

 * vote_up_down.module - Provides a widget for user to vote up/down (+1/-1) for a node.
 * vote_storylink.module - Provides a node type suitable for links to storys
 * node-storylink.tpl.php - PHPTemplate theming of storylinks
+* template.php - PHPTemplate theming of storylinks
 * vote_up_down.css - Adds som css style to the above files.
 * user_navigation.module - Replacement user navigation block.